BrayanDH/Course-9-_-Data_Analyst_Capstone_Project/readme.md

 # Data Analyst Capstone

-## Descripción
+## Description

-El objetivo de este proyecto es aplicar los conocimientos adquiridos en el curso de IBM Data Analyst Capstone Project science de IBM, para lo cual se plantea el siguiente problema:

-Se requiere scrapear los datos, hacer un analisis exploratorio de los datos, crear un panel interactivo con cognos y presentar los datos.
+The Data Analyst Capstone project aims to apply the knowledge acquired in the IBM Data Analyst Capstone Project course by IBM.
+The project focuses on solving the following problem:

+The project involves web scraping to gather relevant data, performing exploratory data analysis, creating an interactive dashboard using Cognos, and finally, presenting the data.

-## Modulos
+## Modules

-### 1 Sección 1
+### 1. Section 1

-Este modulo contiene el codigo para obtener los datos.
+This module contains the code for data acquisition through web scraping.

-### 2 Sección 2
+### 2. Section 2

-Este modulo contiene el data wrangling de los datos.
+In this module, the data undergoes data wrangling and preparation.

-### 3 Sección 3
+### 3. Section 3

-Este modulo contiene el analisis exploratorio de los datos.
+This module involves conducting an exploratory data analysis to gain insights.

-### 4 Sección 4
+### 4. Section 4

-Este modulo contiene la creación de un dashboard interactivo para visualizar los resultados del analisis exploratorio de los datos.
+The fourth section is dedicated to creating an interactive dashboard that visualizes the results from the exploratory data analysis.

-### 5 Sección 5
+### 5. Section 5

-Este modulo contiene la presentación de los resultados del analisis exploratorio de los datos.
+In the final module, the project culminates with the presentation of the results obtained from the exploratory data analysis.

+This Data Analyst Capstone project showcases the skills and techniques applied in data analysis and visualization to draw meaningful conclusions from the data.

-# Disclaimers
+Disclaimers

-Este repo contiene los archivos necesarios para la entrega del proyecto final del curso de IBM Data Analyst Capstone Project science de IBM
+This repository contains the necessary files for the final project submission of the IBM Data Analyst Capstone Project course by IBM.